Data workshops and guides

 Many training opportunities are available within the University to gain valuable research skills and develop a better understanding of finding and working with data.

-Training programmes & self-study tools
+Training programmes and self-study tools

 Bodleian iSkills is a series of free workshops focusing on general skills and resources which can be used across a wide range of disciplines.